Pushkar Lake

 Pushkar Lake is surrounded by 52 bathing ghats (a series of steps leading to the lake), where pilgrims throng in large numbers to take a sacred bath, especially around Kartik Poornima (October–November) when the Pushkar Fair is held.
 A dip in the sacred lake is believed to cleanse sins and cure skin diseases.
 Over 500 Hindu temples are situated around the lake precincts.

-Tourism and deforestation in the surroundings have taken a heavy toll on the lake, adversely affecting its water quality, reducing the water levels and destroying the fish population.
+Tourism, deforestation and pollution in the surroundings have taken a heavy toll on the lake, adversely affecting its water quality, reducing the water levels and destroying the fish population.
 As part of conservation measures, the government is undertaking de-silting, de-weeding, water treatment, and afforestation as well as mass awareness programme.

 Geography

 Pushkar Lake around which the Pushkar town has developed is in the Ajmer district in the state of Rajasthan, India amidst the Aravalli range of hills.
 The mountain range known as Nag Parbat ("snake mountain") separates the lake from the city of Ajmer.
 The valley is formed between the two parallel ranges of the Aravalli hills (in elevation range of 650–856 m running south-west to north-east.
 Situated at 14 km northwest from Ajmer, the artificial Pushkar Lake created by building a dam is surrounded by deserts and hills on all three sides.
 The lake is categorized as a "Sacred Lake" under the list of "Classification of Lakes in India".

 The soil and topography in the catchment are predominantly sandy with very low water retention capacity.
 The land use pattern in the Pushkar valley that drains into the lake comprises 30% of the area under shifting sand dunes, 30% under hills (degraded and barren) and streams and 40% of the area is agricultural.